HzaCode/DP2_BeginnersGuide/DP2 System Architecture and Component.md

 In the DP2 platform, the **Study** function allows users to plan and execute data processing activities in a project-oriented manner.
 Each study instance is designed as an integrated project container, consisting of a series of well-defined steps.
 Each step targets a specific segment of the data processing workflow.The global variables defined in a study can be shared among steps, aiming to reduce repetitive configuration work, thereby improving the efficiency and flexibility of project execution.
 This design enables users to quickly adjust and optimize processing strategies for different data processing needs.
 ## Jexter

 **Jexter** serves as the parsing engine within the DP2 platform, designed for structured data extraction from web pages.
-It utilizes XPath and JMESPath, enabling a broad spectrum of data extraction techniques alongside tools for efficient web content retrieval.
+It utilizes XPath,jq and JMESPath, enabling a broad spectrum of data extraction techniques alongside tools for efficient web content retrieval.
 Jexter supports extensive data transformation capabilities and various output formats, providing a robust foundation for the data processing activities planned and executed in **Study**, ensuring its compatibility and integration within the DP2 system.

 ## Step